kevinyswong/kevinyswong.github.io/index.md

 am not principally concerned about plot or characters.
 Those are subsequent considerations, consequences of a particular atmosphere, headspace, emotion, deluge, a sense of existence and mortality, memory, which is embedded in a swimming literary flow, at a certain cadence and punctuation.
-The aspiration of my writing isn't an evening's pleasant reading, some passing lukewarm story to enjoy—those are fine and well, and there are times for them, but we must also
-ask: is this all we can have in life?
-Just a series of these lukewarm, pleasant experiences, not too eventful, not too challenging, not too creative or innovative, but, you know, just mild and comfortably palatable?
-I am not going for easy joy or escapade entertainment so much as a sense of meaning in the lifestream, the thrill, catharsis, communion, indeed merging with the narrative, when one's dread, loss, regret, hopes, confusions, untapped longings, are concretized into a hitherto unknown expression, an elevated
+I am not going for passing joy or escapade entertainment so much as a sense of meaning in the lifestream, the thrill, catharsis, communion, indeed merging with the narrative, when one's dread, loss, regret, hopes, confusions, untapped longings, are concretized into a hitherto unknown expression, an elevated